-3) FrSameRtoAlt's Extensions: FrSameRtoAlt qualifies for five extension combinations, three of which include MFR.
-Figure 10 shows that individually, MFR provides greater improvement than either HAR or TS.
-Using HAR or TS alone, at best, provides 2%, 5%, and 9% improvement at 3%, 5%, and 8% primary path loss, respectively.
-MFR alone, on the other hand, improves performance by as much as 10%, 16%, and 14%.
+FrSameRtoAlt qualifies for five extension combinations, three of which include the Multiple Fast Retransmit (MFR) extension.
+Fig. 10 shows that individually, MFR provides greater improvement than either the Heartbeat After RTO (HAR) or Timestamps (TS) extension.
+Using HAR or TS alone, at best, provides 2, 5, and 9% improvement at 3, 5, and 8% primary path loss, respectively.
+MFR alone, on the other hand, improves performance by as much as 10, 16, and 14%.
 MFR's ability to avoid some timeouts has dramatic effects on FrSameRtoAlt's performance, because the stale RTO problem on the alternate path is also avoided.